 For a relaxing day on a more secluded beach, Governor's Beach is the place to go; history buffs will enjoy looking through the Turks and Caicos National Museum; and swimming with the stingrays at Gibbs Cay is also a popular attraction.
 Turks and Caicos is renowned as a scuba diving and snorkelling destination and exploring the underwater world is the top attraction, with the possible exception of relaxing on the lovely beaches.
 Those who aren't comfortable underwater will find many boating and sailing activities on offer, and the visibility is so good that a lot can be seen from on board.

 Sandbar - great for a casual drink and snack along the beachfront

 The Secret Garden - favourite with locals for fantastic seafood

 Turks Head Mansion - beautiful setting serving eclectic and international cuisine

 Cracked (deep fried) conch

-Locally handcrafted jewellery
+Locally handcrafted jewellery and conch shells.

 Go horseback riding

 Become our Turks And Caicos Islands Travel Expert